B1rtek/Genius/README.md

 To use Genius, you'll need a word list.
 The better the word list you choose, the better will the Genius work.
 You can use [this one](https://github.com/dwyl/english-words/blob/master/words_alpha.txt) for example, but it contains a lot of garbage words like 'aam' or 'abama' and many more that are not accepted, I used it because it's the longest reasonable one.
-When you find one, rename it to `words.txt` and put it in the same directory as the executable.
-If you change the `words.txt` file, you should also delete `wordCache.gen`, because the cache of the best starter words needs to be created again.
+To use it, just put it in the `dictionaries` folder or name `words.txt` and place in the same directory as Genius.

 ### The GUI Version